Side project

 In popular music, a side project is a project undertaken by one or more people already known for their involvement in another band.
 It can also be an artist or a band temporarily switching to a different style.

 Usually these projects emphasize a different aspect of that person's or that band's musical interests that they feel they cannot explore within the boundaries established by their main project.
 Side projects can later become full-time endeavours, but should not be confused with quitting a band for a solo career or another band.
 Peter Hartlaub of San Francisco Chronicle called the solo side project "the biggest longshot bet in mainstream music".

 The New York Times described the side project as "a break from the other band members, a chance to toy with different genres and recording methods, a fling with no long-term commitment".
 There can be aesthetic reasons to pursue side projects, and side projects can have the benefit of protecting indie credibility.

 Overview

+One of the earliest examples of a side project in the rock era was that of The Four Seasons, who established The Wonder Who? as a brand for experimental and novelty covers that could not be released under their own name; more enduringly, lead singer Frankie Valli's solo career began as a side project.
+Such was the rarity of such arrangements at the time that Philips Records, the Four Seasons' record label at the time of Valli's early solo work, was initially afraid that it was a sign the band was soon to dissolve or that Valli was leaving, which Valli assured he had no intention of doing.

 One example of musical side projects is Kiss's decision in 1978 to have each member of the band, Gene Simmons, Paul Stanley, Ace Frehley and Peter Criss, simultaneously release solo albums.
 In 1992, The Melvins released solo EPs in a similar fashion.

 "Side project" may also refer to pursuits of famous individuals outside of their primary fields.
 For instance, Wicked Wisdom is a "side project" of actress Jada Pinkett Smith.
 Side projects often occur at a crossroads of a celebrity's career.